Can-C™ Eye Drops

 Application: Lean your head back and look up.
 Instill “one drop” then slowly and gently close the eye.
 Do not blink or reopen for 60 seconds.
 Repeat this procedure, if a second drop is used.
 This allows each drop to be absorbed into the eye tissue.
 Blinking, even one or two times, will pump most of the solution out of the eye.
 If you have neck problems, lie down or use a tilt-back chair.

-- 3 Capsules daily in conjucntion with Can C Eye Drops.
+- Capsules: 3 Capsules daily in conjunction with Can C Eye Drops.

 Indications: For temporary relief of discomfort due to minor irritations to the eye or exposure to wind or sun.
-For use as a lubricant and protectant against irritation or to relieve dryness of the eye.
+It can be used as a lubricant and protectant against irritation or to relieve dryness of the eye.

 - Manufacturer: Can C..

 - Storage: Keep in a cool dry place, keep out of reach of children.

 - Estimated shelf life from purchase: 1 - 2 years.

 Q - Hello, I'm dealing with recurrent cornea eye erosions.
 I'm wearing a Acuvue Oasys with Hydraclear Plus bandage contact.
 Can I use Can-C with the bandage contact?
 I have tested it in my good eye (with no contact in it) with no problem.Also, couldl it gum up the bandage contact?
 I'm having trouble the contact sticking to my eye

 A - The lubricant properties of Can-C eye drops can stimulate the hydrating effect of Hydraclear Plus for contact lenses and bandage contact lens specifically for this clinical case, also the properties of N-acetylcarnosine and released carnosine from this prodrug at the corneal surface can stimulate the healing of the corneal erosion.So, in total, there might be only positive effect of Can-C eye drops during the combined use with above captured bandage contact lens embodiment.